bbauska/W3Cx-4of5-thru-May-2024/README.md

     the browser.
 As soon as it is completely loaded, subtitles or captions will be displayed in the video.
-Other kinds of track will be loaded but will not necessarily show anything visible in the document. *All tracks that have mode="showing" will fire events while the video is being played.*
+Other kinds of track will be loaded but will not necessarily show anything visible in the document. <i>All tracks that have mode="showing" will fire events while the video is being played.</i>

-2.  "hidden"*: the track is either already loaded, or is being loaded by the browser.
+2.  "hidden"<i>: the track is either already loaded, or is being loaded by the browser.
 All tracks that have mode="hidden" will fire events while the video is being played.
-Nothing will be visible in the standard video player GUI.*
+Nothing will be visible in the standard video player GUI.</i>

 3.  "disabled": this is the mode where tracks are not being loaded.
 If a loaded track has its mode set to "disabled", it will stop firing